Mephi78/obsidian-help-de/de/Obsidian Sync/Sync regions.md

 publish: true
 ---
 #TODO
-When you create a [[Local and remote vaults|remote vault]] through [[Obsidian Sync/Einführung|Obsidian Sync]] your data is encrypted and stored on one of Obsidian's regional Sync servers.
+When you create a [[Local and remote vaults|remote vault]] through [[Einführung in Obsidian Sync|Obsidian Sync]] your data is encrypted and stored on one of Obsidian's regional Sync servers.
 This guide explains how to move your Sync vault to a different regional server.

 ## Available regions